pandorafms/pandorafms/pandora_server/extras/pandoraPlugintools/README.md

 Module that contains functions oriented to the creation of Pandora FMS modules.

 **transfer**
-Module containing functions oriented to file transfer and data sending to Pandora FMS server
+Module containing functions oriented to file transfer and data sending to Pandora FMS server.

 **discovery**
-Module containing functions oriented to the creation of Pandora FMS discovery plugins
+Module containing functions oriented to the creation of Pandora FMS discovery plugins.

 **http**
-Module containing functions oriented to HTTP API calls
+Module containing functions oriented to HTTP API calls.

 ## Example